Algonquin College, Ontario

 Funding: Innovation Enhancement (IE) Grant

-The mission of Algonquin College of Applied Arts and Technology is to transform hopes and dreams into skills and knowledge, leading to lifelong career success.
-Algonquin College does this by providing hands-on practical education and training in hundreds of programs, spanning trades and technology, business, health, public safety, community studies, … Learn More
+The mission of Algonquin College of Applied Arts and Technology is to transform hopes and dreams into lifelong success.
+The College does this by offering hands-on, digitally connected, experiential learning in more than 300 programs.
+These programs range from everything from health, business, media and design, trades and technology to … Learn More